sujay9898/Website/replit.md

 # Overview

-A modern Flask web application featuring a portfolio/personal website with responsive design, clean architecture, and Replit deployment optimization.
-The application showcases projects, provides contact functionality, and includes a keep-alive service for reliable hosting on Replit.
+A modern Flask web application featuring a poster gallery (Filmytea) with optimized image loading, responsive design, clean architecture, and Replit deployment optimization.
+The application showcases movie and entertainment posters with fast image loading and e-commerce functionality.

 # User Preferences